CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language .

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github Git is used to tracking changes in the source code
+It allows multiple developers to work together
+Easy Project Management

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Fork means to make a copy of the repository

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+When you clone a repository, you copy the repository from GitHub to your local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Git history log shows a list of all the commits made to a repository

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+Git push allows you to send (or push) the commits from your local branch in your local Git repository to the remote repository.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+Github is a internet host for software development

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Commit your changes are used to save your changes to the local repository

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual studio

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+A commit message explains what changes you made to your project

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+git commit help